← Reference Deep-Dives Reference Deep-Dive · 10 min read

 The qualitative research industry measures cost wrong.
 Cost-per-interview is the universal metric — and it tells you nothing about whether the research was worth doing.

 A $20,000 study that produces one insight that changes a $5M product decision is the bargain of the decade.
 A $200 study that produces no actionable findings is infinitely expensive relative to its value.
 Per-interview cost captures neither scenario.
+The right ROI lens is cost-per-actionable-insight — and the AI-moderated interview platforms that have emerged in the last two years have pushed that number down by an order of magnitude.

 Cost per actionable insight = Total study cost / Number of findings specific enough to change a decision.